- Compare advantages and disadvantages of developmental research designs (cross-sectional, longitudinal, and sequential)

 The results from longitudinal studies may also be impacted by repeated assessments.
 Consider how well you would do on a math test if you were given the exact same exam every day for a week.
 Your performance would likely improve over time, not necessarily because you developed better math abilities, but because you were continuously practicing the same math problems.
 This phenomenon is known as a practice effect.
 Practice effects occur when participants become better at a task over time because they have done it again and again (not due to natural psychological development).
 So our participants may have become familiar with the intelligence test each time (and with the computerized testing administration).

 Sequential research designs include elements of both longitudinal and cross-sectional research designs.
 Similar to longitudinal designs, sequential research features participants who are followed over time; similar to cross-sectional designs, sequential research includes participants of different ages.
-This research design is also distinct from those that have been discussed previously in that individuals of different ages are enrolled into a study at various points in time to examine age-related changes, development within the same individuals as they age, and to account for the possibility of cohort and/or time of measurement effects
+This research design is also distinct from those that have been discussed previously in that individuals of different ages are enrolled into a study at various points in time to examine age-related changes, development within the same individuals as they age, and to account for the possibility of cohort and/or time of measurement effects.
+In 1965, K. Warner Schaie (a leading theorist and researcher on intelligence and aging), described particular sequential designs: cross-sequential, cohort sequential, and time-sequential.
+The differences between them depended on which variables were focused on for analyses of the data (data could be viewed in terms of multiple cross-sectional designs or multiple longitudinal designs or multiple cohort designs).
+Ideally, by comparing results from the different types of analyses, the effects of age, cohort, and time in history could be separated out.

 Since they include elements of longitudinal and cross-sectional designs, sequential research has many of the same strengths and limitations as these other approaches.
 For example, sequential work may require less time and effort than longitudinal research (if data are collected more frequently than over the 30-year spans in our example) but more time and effort than cross-sectional research.
 Although practice effects may be an issue if participants are asked to complete the same tasks or assessments over time, attrition may be less problematic than what is commonly experienced in longitudinal research since participants may not have to remain involved in the study for such a long period of time.